 The combination of MBRL and abstraction has also been approached theoretically.
-The work by Bernstein and Shimkin [7] gives results for online abstraction when the transition functions are deterministic, while the work by Ortner [56] explores the more general case of stochastic transition functions when trying to learn a ε -bisimulation.
-To learn a ε -bisimulation they maintain an interval on the estimation of the transition and reward functions for each state-action pair, which is used to create a BPMDP [22].
-Subsequently, the BPMDP is abstracted, by clustering the states that have an overlap in the transition and reward function for all actions, but only if they have a similar amount of samples.
-They give an example to show that it is necessary for clustered states to have a similar amount of samples for all the actions to obtain good performance.
+The work by Bernstein and Shimkin [7] gives results for online abstraction when the transition functions are deterministic.
+The work by Ortner [57] explores the more general case of stochastic transition functions when trying to learn a $\epsilon$ -bisimulation.
+To learn a $\epsilon$ -bisimulation they maintain an interval on the estimation of the transition and reward functions for each state-action pair, which is used to create a BPMDP [22].
+Subsequently, the BPMDP is abstracted by clustering the states that overlap in the transition and reward function for all actions, but only if they have a similar amount of samples.
+They give an example to show that clustered states must have a similar amount of samples for all the actions to obtain good performance.
 This is an interesting observation since it points out a problem that should be taken into account when learning an abstraction in combination with MBRL.
-A downside of the method is that it is focused on the computational benefit abstraction can bring, from the perspective of sample efficiency, a method that utilizes abstraction to learn more efficiently is desirable.
+A downside of the method is that it focuses on the computational benefit abstraction can bring; from the perspective of sample efficiency, a method that utilizes abstraction to learn more efficiently is desirable.

-In the Bayesian RL setting, the work by Mandel et al. [49] proposes an algorithm that does online clustering and exploration.
-The clustering is done over state-action pairs, rather than only over states.
-State-action abstractions allow for a wider class of abstractions since state abstractions can be considered a subset of state-action abstractions, while potentially still being optimality preserving.
-This gives additional power in doing the abstraction since in some domains there could be no similar states while similar state-action pairs exist.
-State-action pairs are grouped together when the relative outcomes are likely to be the same.
-Relative outcomes are similar to observations and given a relative outcome the agent knows both the transition and reward, but it needs to learn the distribution over relative outcomes for each state.
+In the Bayesian RL setting, the work by Mandel et al. [50] proposes an algorithm that does online clustering and exploration.
+The clustering is done over state-action pairs rather than only over states.
+State-action abstractions allow for a broader class of abstractions since state abstractions can be considered a subset of state-action abstractions while potentially still being optimality preserving.
+This gives additional power in doing the abstraction since, in some domains, there could be no similar states while similar state-action pairs exist.
+Stateaction pairs are grouped when the relative outcomes are likely to be the same.
+Relative outcomes are similar to observations.
+Given a relative outcome, the agent knows both the transition and reward.
+However, it needs to learn the distribution over relative outcomes for each state.

-Work in block MDPs, or MDPs with rich observations, is a related approach where the assumption is that each state can generate multiple different observations [5, 15, 24, 39, 81].
-Instead of having multiple states that generate the same observation (due to the abstraction function), each type of observation is only generated by 1 state, but each state can generate multiple observations.
-This is quite similar to representation learning, specifically learning a bisimulation [5, 15, 81].
+Work in block MDPs, or MDPs with rich observations, is a related approach where the assumption is that each state can generate multiple different observations [5, 15, 24, 39, 82].
+Instead of having multiple states that generate the same observation (due to the abstraction function), each type of observation is only generated by one state, but each state can generate multiple observations.
+This is similar to representation learning, specifically to learning a bisimulation [5, 15, 82].
 A common approach in this setting is to use spectral methods [5, 24, 39].
-For these to work it is necessary to be able to uniquely identify states from the observation function.
-While this is possible for model-irrelevance abstractions, generally in the abstraction setting this will not be possible.
+For these to work, it is necessary to be able to uniquely identify states from the observation function.
+While this is possible for model-irrelevance abstractions, this is generally not possible in the abstraction setting.

-The focus of tabular approaches has been on block MDPs which can lead to a large reduction in the state space in suitable problems.
-This does however require the problem to have a lot of states with the exact same behavior in an abstract space, i.e., there needs to be a bisimulation abstraction.
-This restricts the number of problems these methods can be applied to.
+The focus of tabular approaches has been on block MDPs, which can lead to a considerable reduction in the state space in suitable problems.
+However, this does require the problem to have many states with the same behavior in an abstract space, i.e., there needs to be a bisimulation abstraction.
+This restricts the number of problems to which these methods can be applied.